PODCAST "The Bulletin"

 Theme: 268 years since the Earthquake of 1755

-Guest: Mónica Amaral Ferreira, graduated and PhD in Territorial Engineering and researcher at CERIS, from the Instituto Superior Técnico
+Guest: Mónica Amaral Ferreira, graduated and PhD in Territorial Engineering and researcher at CERIS, Instituto Superior Técnico

 Episode 4, 2023